-The nuclear surface moisture-density gauge shall be calibrated at the backscatter probe position, in accordance with AS/NZS 2891.14.4, and shall be recalibrated at least once every two years or after any major repair or component replacement.
+Nuclear thin-layer density gauges shall be calibrated for density and depth factor at each backscatter probe geometry in accordance with AS/NZS 2891.14.3.
+The gauge shall be recalibrated at least once every 2 years or after any major repair or component replacement.
 Regular checks on the operation and calibration of the gauge shall be made as follows: